vrockai/pipeline-test/docs/content.md

 ---

-## Alterations in the nasopharyngeal microbiome associated with SARS-CoV-2 infection status and disease severity.
+## Alterations in the nasopharyngeal microbiome associated with SARS-CoV-2 infection status and disease severity
- 19.10.2022, _NPG Gauthier, K Locher, C MacDonald, SD Chorlton, M Charles, AR Manges_

-_COVID-19, Humans, Microbiota, Nasopharynx, Pandemics, RNA, Ribosomal, 16S, SARS-CoV-2, Severity of Illness Index_
-The COVID-19 pandemic and ensuing public health emergency has emphasized the need to study SARS-CoV-2 pathogenesis.
-The human microbiome has been shown to regulate the host immune system and may influence host susceptibility to viral infection, as well as disease severity.
-Several studies have assessed whether compositional alterations in the nasopharyngeal microbiota are associated with SARS-CoV-2 infection.
-However, the results of these studies were varied, and many did not account for disease severity.
-This study aims to examine whether compositional differences in the nasopharyngeal microbiota are associated with SARS-CoV-2 infection status and disease severity.

 [Source](https://doi.org/10.1371/journal.pone.0275815)

-10.1371/journal.pone.0275815

 ---